 This section is designed to determine whether the project as defined in the Canadian Environmental Assessment Act requires an environmental screening.
-It is divided into four sub-sections covering buildings and other structures; service lines; roads, parking lots, pulloffs, sidewalks, boardwalks and trails; and vegetation management.
+It is divided into three sub-sections covering buildings and other structures; service lines; and roads, parking lots, pulloffs, sidewalks, boardwalks and trails.